Local Service Organizations

 The following is a list of organizations in the State College and Centre County areas that provide service opportunities for students to get involved in the community in a meaningful way.
 If you are interested in working with one of these organizations, please reach out to them directly.
-If you are looking for other service opportunities, check out Penn State's volunteer website.
+If you are looking for other service opportunities, check out the Student Engagement App.

 Is your agency looking for volunteers?

 Fill out our Community Partner Form to be added to the list below.

 The Arboretum at Penn State strives to be a place of beauty and renewal, a venue for the arts, and a pathway to discovery and enrichment.
 Service at the Arboretum includes gardening and weeding; trail maintenance; invasive species removal; event volunteers, especially during Pumpkin Festival and Winter Celebration; and volunteers to lead groups through the Children's Garden.
 The Arboretum has regular volunteer days each Saturday.
 Can take large groups and are looking for more regular, on-going volunteers.
 Volunteer Info Sessions first Monday of every month.
 Summer Internships are available.